rdpnd/cudos-node/readme.md

-# Cudos Network upgradability PoC
+# Cudos Network Testnet PoC

 This is a blockchain built using Cosmos SDK and Tendermint and created with [Starport](https://github.com/tendermint/starport) in order to test Cosmos upgradability concepts.